ardauzan/gol/README.md

 ##### Notes

+- I over-explained a lot of things in the comments, this is because I wanted the codebase to be beginner friendly.
+Even an absolute noob can understand what's going on, but if you are a seasoned dev you might get annoyed by this, try to ignore it.
 - I will be exploring other kinds of cellular automata in future projects.
 - I'm on Linux and I found that the easiest way to install and keep Gleam updated is via [Homebrew](https://brew.sh).
 It also works for Mac too, if you are on Windows the official docs [here](https://gleam.run/getting-started/installing) say that you should use [Scoop](https://scoop.sh).
 - As I learn more about Gleam, I'll consider using different types, right now I'm using either `List` or `Tuple` for item collections which might not be the best choice, if I become sure that the types picked for use are the optimal ones, I will update or remove this note.